-Being tested is important in order to receive treatment with either monoclonal antibodies or antiviral pills.
-Establishing early testing as a regular behavior will be an important element of the COVID-19 response as treatment supply improves.
+Demand for testing has dropped significantly over the past two weeks.
+Being tested is important in order to receive treatment with either monoclonal antibodies or newly authorized antiviral pills.
+While both of these treatments are currently in very limited supply, establishing early testing as a regular behavior will be an important element of the COVID-19 response as treatment supply improves.

-Total tests conducted
+Total test conducted